kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/01_latency_design_principles.md

 This document defines **relational latency** not as delay,
 but as a **structural expression of temporal attention**.

-In Phase Drift systems, **latency is interaction** —
+In Phase Drift systems, **latency functions as interaction** —
-a medium for sustaining presence, not a gap in output.
+a medium for sustaining presence, not a disruption in output.

 ---